 Stany was one of us, she made us believe we could be her characters.
 When you watch a Bette or Hepburn film, you WISH you were them, and you watch in awe and entertainment, but you know deep down, you’ll never be them.
 When you watch a Stanwyck performance, no matter the genre and no matter the quality of the film, you live the part with her.
 Watching a Stanwyck film, she becomes your own personal Virtual Reality conductor into the story.
 That is, in my mind, the powerful Stanwyck effect.

 Barbara Stanwyck died on January 20, 1990 of congestive heart failure and chronic obstructive pulmonary disease at Saint John’s Health Center in Santa Monica, California.
 She died aged 82 despite and due to smoking heavily all her life.
 She did not want a funeral.
 Her ashes were scattered in Lone Pine, California, where she had loved shooting exteriors for her westerns.

 The best physical place to connect with Stanwyck today is Marwyck, the Northridge ranch built in 1937, where she lived her happiest times.
-Miraculously, Marwyck still stands intact today in the midst of the brutal San Fernando Valley development.
+Miraculously, Marwyck still stands intact today in the midst of the brutal San Fernando Valley development, and we wrote about our visit to Stanwyck’s former home.
 We have The Friends of Oakridge Estate to thank for this amazing treasure.
 Please make every effort to visit Marwyck and support them.

 Barbara Stanwyck’s legacy has grown tremendously since her death, and we have compiled a list of essential articles that support this well-deserved and ever-growing prestige.